selinaerhabor/memory-game/README.md

 **Modal Display**
 > "Should be interactive and stylish"

-* Played the game through the different situations to allow the different modals to appear.
+* Played the game through the different user situations to allow the different modals to appear.
 * Text Emoticons were used to make modals more engaging to users to match the information appearing.

 * Inactive Hint Button Modal: